bringyourownideas/silverstripe-composer-update-checker/README.md

 update information about necessary updates to the module.

 If the process looking for available updates fails (for example, due to an authentication failure against a private repository) the process will fail gracefully and allow the rest of the report generation to continue.
+However, this can result in incomplete information being fetched about non-private repositories due to the way composer checks for conflicts between packages.
+For this reason, if you cannot supply authentication details for private repositories, you should mark those repositories as inaccessible as per the documentation in the [SilverStripe Maintenance module](https://github.com/bringyourownideas/silverstripe-maintenance#private-repositories).

 Users on the [Common Web Platform](https://cwp.govt.nz) will currently not be able to retrieve information about updates to private repositories.